syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 //Create a new PDF document.
 PdfDocument document = new PdfDocument();
-//Create a new page .
+//Create a new page.
 PdfPage page = document.Pages.Add();

-//Create PDF font and font style .
+//Create a PDF font and font style.
 Font font = new Font("Calibri", 10, FontStyle.Bold);
 PdfFont pdfFont = new PdfTrueTypeFont(font, false);